 - > Advanced Weapons (Prerequisites: Heavy Weapons): Take a further +1 bonus to all your Attack rolls and all combat rolls made in response to another player attacking you. - > Advanced Shielding (Prerequisites: Shielding): All other factions take a further -1 penalty to all their Attack rolls against you and all combat rolls made in response to your attacks. - > Machinations (Prerequisites: Intrigue): Take a further +1 bonus to all your Overthrow and Espionage rolls. - > Advanced Security (Prerequisites: Security): All other factions take a further -1 penalty to all their Overthrow and Espionage rolls against you. - > Advanced Infrastructure (Prerequisites: Infrastructure): Take a further +1 bonus to all your Pacification rolls. - > Tracking Systems (Prerequisites: Defensive Grid): If you have any developments on the world in question, you do not take the -1 penalty when returning fire (though all other penalties still apply). - > Fusion Engines (Prerequisites: Orion Engines): Before each your Movement phases but after any Orion Engines have been used, you may as many times as your like sacrifice any one of your units of your choice in any trajectory to move a group of up to five fleets in any one trajectory worldward, down an arrow, exactly one ring towards the rim of the Solar Disc, just as if they had an extra Movement phase.
-All the units in any one such group must end this extra move in the same trajectory, and no one fleet may be affected twice in the same turn by Fusion Engines (though it may be affected by both Orion Engines and Fusion Engines). - > Refraction Fields (Prerequisites: Solar Sails): You may roll five dice instead of three when rolling for Solar Sails; furthermore, each roll of 6 allows you to move one of the groups of fleets affected by Solar Sails two rings worldward instead of one. - > Nanofactories (Prerequisites: Nanotechnology): You may roll one extra die per two developments in the group (rounding down) when taking a Construction action. - > Drone Networking (Prerequisites: Von Neumann Engines): Take a +1 bonus to all your Exploration rolls. - > Advanced AI // Abstraction Circuits (Prerequisites: Artificial Intelligence, Cognition Circuits): If you have both thes technologies, you may place your AI counter on node 5 of the AI track at the start of each of your turns. - >> Advanced Von Neumann Engines (Prerequisites: Drone Networking, Nanofactories): Any of your fleets in orbit about any world may initiate or assist with construction actions, providing one die per two fleets (rounding down).
+All the units in any one such group must end this extra move in the same trajectory, and no one fleet may be affected twice in the same turn by Fusion Engines (though it may be affected by both Orion Engines and Fusion Engines). - > Refraction Fields (Prerequisites: Solar Sails): You may roll five dice instead of three when rolling for Solar Sails; furthermore, each roll of 6 allows you to move one of the groups of fleets affected by Solar Sails two rings worldward instead of one. - > Nanofactories (Prerequisites: Nanotechnology): You may roll one extra die per two developments in the group (rounding down) when taking a Construction action. - > Drone Networking (Prerequisites: Von Neumann Engines): Take a +1 bonus to all your Exploration rolls. - > Advanced AI (Prerequisites: Artificial Intelligence): If you have both this technology and Abstraction Circuits, you may place your AI counter on node 5 of the AI track at the start of each of your turns. - > Abstraction Circuits (Prerequisites: Cognition Circuits): See Advanced Al. - >> Advanced Von Neumann Engines (Prerequisites: Drone Networking, Nanofactories): Any of your fleets in orbit about any world may initiate or assist with construction actions, providing one die per two fleets (rounding down).
 If a fleet would be put at risk (or given the choice you choose to put a fleet at risk), simply resolve an Attack action as if two of your own fleets had opened fire on you (with all applicable modifiers, save outnumbering).
-Note that fleet dice are not affected by Nanofactories, which have already been taken into account. - >> The Eschaton // Paradox Circuits (Prerequisites: Advanced AI, Cognition Circuits): If you have both these technologies and you have at least one unit on any world, you may at the start of each turn roll once.
+Note that fleet dice are not affected by Nanofactories, which have already been taken into account. - >> The Eschaton (Prerequisites: Advanced Al): If you have both this technology and Paradox Circuits, you may at the start of each turn roll once.
 On a 5+, move one step along the Eschaton track towards the Singularity.
-This roll may be affected by your AI counters and those of other players, just like any other roll.
+This roll may be affected by your AI counters and those of other players, just like any other roll. - >> Paradox Circuits (Prerequisites: Abstraction Circuits): See The Eschaton.